 1.1 To update Members of the Audit and Corporate Governance Scrutiny Committee concerning Risk Management, Partnership Working and the Strategic Risk Register.
-Any comments expressed by the Audit and Corporate Governance Scrutiny Committee will be taken into account in developing the Council's procedures.
+Any comments expressed by the Audit and Corporate Governance Scrutiny Committee will be taken into account in developing both the Council's risk management reports and wider risk management arrangements.